Kanisa1/edwork/README.md

 - **Tools**:
   - GitHub for version control
   - Figma for design mockups
-  - Postman for API testing
+  - Infinity for deployment

 ---

 ### **Known Issues**
-- None reported at the time of deployment.
+- Error occurred on the settings page due to permission during deployment.

 ---